 Northshore provides education about sexual assault through orientation and follow-up programs for students, faculty, and staff.
 Northshore is in compliance with LCTCS Harassment policy # 6.011.
-In fall 2014, all supervisors will receive appropriate training to take leadership in implementing the policy.
-They will inform people under their direction of this policy and assume leadership in implementing the procedures.
-In spring 2015, Northshore will implement a comprehensive education program for students in conjunction with all LCTCS institutions.
-This program will encompass all legally required education components as set by the Campus SaVE Act.
+In fall 2014, all supervisors received appropriate training to take leadership in implementing the policy.
+They informed employees under their direction of this policy and